JohnCremona/CMFs/README.md

       4) m is a boolean (0 or 1) indicating whether or not we know that n is exactly equal to the index
       5) a is a list of lists of integers encoding eigenvalues in terms of the basis b
 11) cm = list of cm discriminants, one for each subspace listed in D up to the degree bound, 0 indicates non-CM forms (rigorous)
-12) itwists = list of lists of char orbits of non-trivial inner twists for spaces of dimension up to the degree bound (not rigorous!)
+12) tw = list of lists of char orbits of non-trivial inner twists for spaces of dimension up to the degree bound (not rigorous!)
-13) ispolredabs = list of boolean values (0 or 1) such that pra[i] is 1 if F[i] is the polredabs polynomial for the Hecke field
+13) pra = list of boolean values (0 or 1) such that pra[i] is 1 if F[i] is the polredabs polynomial for the Hecke field
-14) zratios = list of proportions of zero a_p over primes p < 2^13 (decimal number), one for each subspace
+14) zr = list of proportions of zero a_p over primes p < 2^13 (decimal number), one for each subspace
-15) zmoments = list of list of moments of normalized a_p over primes p < 2^13 (decimal numbers), one for each subspace
+15) moments = list of list of moments of normalized a_p over primes p < 2^13 (decimal numbers), one for each subspace
-16) tracehashes = list of trace hashes (linear combination of tr(a_p) over p in [2^12,2^13] mod 2^61-1), one for each subspace
+16) hash = list of trace hashes (linear combination of tr(a_p) over p in [2^12,2^13] mod 2^61-1), one for each subspace of dimension up to the degree bound
-17) charvales = list of pairs <u,v>, one for each entry in F, where u is a list of integer generators for (Z/NZ)^* and v is a list of lists of rationals specifying corresponding values of chi in the Hecke field in terms of the power basis for F[i].
+17) X = list of pairs <u,v>, one for each entry in F, where u is a list of integer generators for (Z/NZ)^* and v is a list of lists of rationals specifying corresponding values of chi in the Hecke field in terms of the power basis for F[i].

 Format of mfdecomp_xxx_m.txt and mfdecomp_xxx_gp.txt files is N:k:i:t:D where N is the level, k is the weight, i is the index of the Dicihlet character orbit (sorted in reverse lex order of trace value vectors), t is cpu-time, and D=[n1,n2,...] is a sorted list of Q-dimensions of the minimal Galois stable subspaces of S_k^new(N,chi).